ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ### Shadow DOM

 Most of the components in the Ionic Framework use <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM" target="_blank">Shadow DOM</a>.
 This works very similar to the `scoped` discussion above, allowing the framework developers to apply styling to the individual components without having that styling bleed out into other components.
-This also you as a developer to use the component without having to worry about the details of the component's construction when styling your own application.
+This also allows you as a developer to use the component without having to worry about the details of the component's construction when styling your own application.

 However, it also means that different techniques must be employed when styling these components.
 The authors of the components must provide you with a styling API that defines the ways in which they intend for you to be able to style these components.
 The two mechanisms that make this possible are `CSS Custom Properties` (also called `CSS Variables`) and `Shadow Parts`.